 Vaporous Whales is one of those photographs.
 Their breath would rise in the crisp morning air and hang there for the longest time.
 Each whale would rest on the surface for a bit then dive back down, only to be replaced by another.
 The process repeated over and over, eventually leaving a myriad of vapor trails from their breath.

 The humpback whale routine is fascinating to watch.
 Each one rests quietly on the surface, slowly moving toward whatever destination it has selected.
 Without warning, the whale rises ever so slightly from the water, then slides beneath the waves.
 Their tail lifts behind them, pointing toward the sky, then follows the whale into the murky depths.
 Headed Down is the decisive moment of their dive.

 I made Whale’s Morning on a still and calm morning.
 The horizon was cloudy, though, which dashed my hopes for a bright and colorful sunrise.
 I was up early with the whales and had my fingers crossed, but alas, the skies were cloudy.
 As dawn approached, I kept hoping conditions would improve, but they did not.
 The sun began its daily trek, and although the whales were nearby, a stunning photograph did not appear to be in the cards.
 Yet, much to my surprise, the sky did light up.
 Not in the pinks and reds I was expecting, but warm, soft yellows!
 The moment was even better than I had hoped.
 Whale’s Morning was the result of this spectacular dawn, thanks to a humpback whale who chose the perfect moment to dive deep.

-We’ll continue our Alaksa adventure in the next post.
+We’ll continue our Alaska adventure in Fishing Bears.